wbuz24/undergrad-repo/README.md

 - The repo begins in Fall 2021 (Junior year), as I got a new laptop and lost the files from my freshman and sophomore years.

-## Contact Information:
-A pdf of my resume can be found in the [F23](https://github.com/wbuz24/Undergrad-Repo/blob/master/F23/will-buziak-resume.pdf) directory

 ## For access to research repositories, please contact me through my email.